Portrait of Randel Porter seated at his desk in his office

 Close-up of a dark wooden circular art piece made of concentric rings with evenly spaced vertical segments.

-If you’d like to explore whether this work is a fit,
+If you'd like to explore whether this is the right fit, a brief no-cost consultation is a good place to start.

 Next Step

-If what you’re reading reflects something you’ve been noticing,
+If what you’re reading reflects something you’ve been experiencing,

-This is a simple conversation — not therapy and not a commitment —
+This is a simple conversation — not a therapy session and not a commitment —

 to clarify whether working together makes sense.